swat-sccs/Sharples-Chrome-Extension/README.md

 # sharples-chrome-extension
-Chrome Extension that displays a popup of Sharples' Menu
+Chrome Extension that displays a popup of the Dining Center's Menu

 Written by Alex Le, Class of 2024
 Omar Khan, Class of 2025